The Best Places to Visit in England (And Where to Stay)

 Looking for places to visit in England?
 From Cornwall to the Lake District, Plum Guide has you covered

 There are countless places to visit in England for history buffs, but York is one of the most charming.
 Founded by the Romans, then invaded by the Vikings and Normans, York was the capital of England for a time in the medieval era (something that Boris Johnson floated again recently as a temporary measure while the Palace of Westminster gets its refurb).
 These days the towering York Minster (one of the biggest medieval gothic cathedrals in the world) still presides over the city’s winding cobbled streets.
 Stay within the city's thick stone walls for proximity to cosy old pubs with wooden beams and creaking floors, and independent cafés housed in historic buildings.
-Do try Roly’s Fudge Pantry on The Shambles and indulge in artfully presented seasonal contemporary cuisine at Le Cochon Aveugle, or try its more laidback wine bar Cave du Cochon.
+Try Roly’s Fudge Pantry on The Shambles, and indulge in artfully presented seasonal contemporary cuisine at Le Cochon Aveugle, or try its more laidback wine bar Cave du Cochon.
 The Yorkshire Dales and North York Moors are also within easy reach from here if you happen to be craving nature.

 While you’ll likely be leaving the descriptions of the newer down-at-heel part of Hastings off your postcards, the old town will give you a staycation to brag about.
-Definitely stay in this area, since it's populated with cosy pubs – of the classic variety, as well as a few tarted up drinking holes that bring a bit of dark-walled Brooklyn style to the British seaside – as well as independent delis, boutiques and ice-cream shops in the quaint historic buildings on the High Street and George Street.
+Definitely stay in this area, since it's populated with cosy pubs - of the classic variety, as well as a few tarted up drinking holes that bring a bit of dark-walled Brooklyn style to the British seaside - and independent delis, boutiques, and ice-cream shops in the quaint historic buildings on the High Street and George Street.
 Take one of the funiculars uphill for spectacular views: the East Hill funicular goes to Hastings Country Park, West Hill brings you to the castle.
 And, finally, explore more of Hastings’ modern side in the Hastings Contemporary gallery on the seafront, and the pier: a Riba Stirling Prize-winning timber reimagining of the former Victorian structure.

-As places to visit in England go, Norfolk is up there with the finest.
+As areas in England go, Norfolk is up there with the finest.
 The pristine countryside and unspoilt beaches have provided film locations for movies including Danny Boyle’s Beatles-inspired Yesterday to Shakespeare in Love (makes perfect sense, since the north coastline is an Area of Outstanding Natural Beauty, after all).
-But despite receiving the silver-screen treatment, Norfolk is fairly laidback, really – and its trails and beauty spots are perfect for getting lost in and forgetting the city.
+But despite receiving the silver-screen treatment, Norfolk is fairly laidback, really - and its trails and beauty spots are perfect for getting lost in and forgetting the city.
 Holkham National Nature Reserve offers wetlands, dunes and a vast golden swathe of beach.
 Visit Blakeney Point for England's largest seal colony, while royalists may enjoy visiting the Queen’s country pile, the Sandringham Estate.

 Mountain walks and wild swimming are two of the big draws for Cumbria's Lake District, a protected area of national park in the north-west of England that does pretty much what it says on the tin.
 By that we mean there are plenty of lakes (no kidding).
 Lake Windermere is probably the most well-known: get out on a yacht or a canoe for a deep-green, tree-clad mountain panorama from a shimmering watery perspective.
 Stay in a lovely country home near Windermere, or head to Grasmere for pretty stone cottages, riverwalks and to see for yourself why it inspired William Wordsworth so much.
 To truly disconnect, head to the North Lakes area for silent woods and motorboat-free walks on the water.